 2. TIG/GTAW Welding

-The major challenge in TIG welding is using two hands to perfect the process.
+The major challenge in TIG welding is perfecting the process using two hands.
 A welder must use a TIG torch with one hand to heat the metal and another hand to feed the electrode to create the arc.

-Moreover, the heat also needs to be controlled manually, generally with the help of a foot pedal.
-This complicated process also allows for better accuracy as the technician can precisely control the heat required for a particular section.
+Moreover, the heat also needs to be controlled manually, generally with a foot pedal.
+This complicated process also allows for better accuracy, as the technician can precisely control the heat required for a particular section.

 This leads to accurate welds with no slag formation.
-Lastly, TIG welding is ideal for multiple materials such as brass, copper, magnesium, bronze, stainless steel, aluminum, steel, nickel alloys, and more.
+Lastly, TIG welding is ideal for multiple materials such as brass, copper, magnesium, bronze, stainless steel, aluminum, and nickel alloys.

 3. MIG/GMAW Welding

-Metal Inert Gas or Gas Metal Arc Welding, is also a popular welding method used in construction as well as everyday household projects.
+Metal Inert Gas or Gas Metal Arc Welding is a popular welding method used in construction and everyday household projects.
 Unlike TIG welding, the process here is straightforward.

-A MIG welder comprises a holder with a filler material or electrode, which also has shielding gas coated onto it.
+A MIG welder is comprised of a holder with a filler material or electrode that also has shielding gas coated on it.
 When electricity is fed to the electrode through a constant power source, it creates an arc by coming into contact with the metal surface.
-The gas coated on the electrode prevents contamination.
+The gas coating on the electrode prevents contamination.

 One of the biggest advantages of MIG welding is the ease of use.
 With a non-expendable electrode, MIG welders can be used continuously to create highly accurate welds with minimal spatter.